mskl/fit-bi-zum-spacex/README.md

-# fit-bi-zum-semestralka
+# Training a Falcon9 rocket to land using NN and genetic algorithms
-The semestral project for the BI-ZUM object at the FIT CTU.
+The semestral project for the BI-ZUM subject at FIT CTU.